-Notably, Hammoud unveiled for the first time renderings for three new parks that will be constructed in the City, part of a $30 million investment known as the PEACE Parks Project (PEACE stands for Parks Equity and Access for City Engagement.)
+Notably, Hammoud unveiled for the first time renderings for three new parks that will be constructed in the City, part of a $30 million investment known as the PEACE Parks Project (PEACE stands for Parks Equity and Access for Citizen Engagement.)

 Hammoud said the new parks embody the vision of a green and healthy Dearborn: “There is no problem we face that can’t be helped with more green spaces throughout our City.
 From flooding to sustainability to public health to economic development, parks are the connective tissue of our public square.
 They green and beautify our neighborhoods, they improve our mental and physical health… And we have a responsibility to heal the scars of heavy industry so that Dearborn can remain a healthy, beautiful City for generations to come.”

 Throughout the speech, Hammoud stressed the importance of investing in people, declaring Dearborn as “the talent hub of the State of Michigan.”
 Noting Dearborn’s proportion of youth—nearly 40% of the City is under the age of 24— Hammoud said companies within driving distance will want “Dearborn hustle” powering their organizations.
 He added, “If you asked me to place a bet on where a young person could start with little to nothing, and in one generation build a successful business that breaks the cycle of poverty, I’m betting on Dearborn every single time.”